desihub/desi-aws/README.md

 make upload
 ```
 in a login node repeatedly until all files have been transferred.
-However, my code could very well break in a year or two, so below are all the details.
+However, my code could very well break in a year or two, so below is a full explanation of the pipeline.

 ### Paths to main directories